 |||L. Glebov et al., “Volume-chirped Bragg gratings: monolithic components for stretching and compression of ultrashort laser pulses”, Optical Engineering 53 (5), 051514 (2014)|

-See also: Bragg gratings, diffraction gratings, fiber Bragg gratings, stabilization of lasers, laser diodes, optical filters, spectral beam combining, pulse compression, wavelength division multiplexing
+See also: Bragg gratings, diffraction gratings, fiber Bragg gratings, stabilization of lasers, laser diodes, optical filters, spectral beam combining, pulse compression, pulse stretchers, wavelength division multiplexing

 and other articles in the category photonic devices